cfjedimaster/raymondcamden2020/_posts/2023/03/04/2023-03-04-links-for-you.md

 ## Taking Eleventy into the Spiderverse with eleventy-fetch

-Here's a great [post](https://box464.com/posts/eleventy-fetch-marvel/) post by Jeff Sikes where he describes how he made use of the [Marvel API](https://developer.marvel.com/) in an Eleventy site.
+Here's a great [post](https://box464.com/posts/eleventy-fetch-marvel/) by Jeff Sikes where he describes how he made use of the [Marvel API](https://developer.marvel.com/) in an Eleventy site.
 That's mixing two of my favorite things, Marvel and Eleventy!
 I really wish Marvel would continue working on their API.
 The last update was nearly a decade ago, but on the other hand, I'm happy they just didn't shut it down.

 ## Eleventy Collection Schemas